Obsidian-StudiosInc/ebuild-bumper/README.md

 A bash script for version bumping an individual ebuild or groups of ebuilds with the same version.
-The script can also clean out older versions of the same group ebuilds.
+The script can also clean out older versions of the same group ebuilds, or single ebuild version.
 It can clean as it goes, but that is only save for individual packages.
+If
-If cleaning as part of a group of packages being bumped, it will break the depgraph.
+cleaning as part of a group of packages being bumped, it will break the depgraph.
 Which will cause the script to exit when repoman fails.

 ## Usage
 The script functions off 5 variables, all pretty self explanatory.
 Place